 Another recurring interest in the show is in forms of knowledge beyond anthropocentric, scientistic frameworks.
 This includes recognising the agencies and intelligences of other species, illustrated by Thai design practice Animali Domestici’s colourful tapestry of the country’s capital with snakes, pigeons and rats sharing the streets with humans (Bangkok Opportunistic Ecologies, 2019).
 Indigenous systems of understanding also get a look in with Marjetica Potrč’s Earth Drawings (2009-2016), which depict the cosmologies of communities in Australia, Norway and the Amazon in beautiful mind maps linking ideas, origin stories and places.

 Most of the works here promote neighbourly co-existence with other species, but the more exciting ones blur the line between humanness and animality, culture and nature – another key posthuman trope.
 Pierre Huyghe’s Untitled (Human Mask) (2014), a 19-minute video featuring a monkey wearing a noh-inspired mask wandering around an abandoned restaurant in the Fukushima restricted area, is a hypnotic, disturbing and at times weirdly touching classic of the genre.
 In different lights the macaque resembles a deranged woman, a restless child and a trained primate whose real face and nature remain a mystery.
 By mimicking human actions and yet not quite achieving perfect mimesis, the monkey invites and repels empathy.
 The video has been interpreted as portraying the inevitable subjugation of animals to an anthropomorphic gaze and emphasising the divide between human and animal consciousness.
-Yet the monkey’s playacting, Ana Teixeira Pinto has argued, also suggests that humanness is, like gender, at least partly performed.
+Yet the monkey’s playacting, the theorist Ana Teixeira Pinto has argued, also suggests that humanness is, like gender, at least partly performed.

 Nicholas Mangan’s Termite Economies (Phase 1) (2018) features another kind of interspecies collaboration.
 Mangan was inspired by a true story of Australian scientists researching the possibility of using termites to discover gold deposits, and created scale models of what these termite mines may look like.
 Rickety, soil-coloured and filled with skinny spirals, the structures blend insect architecture with the underground tunnelling systems of human mining sites.
 Some of them, their forms generated by swarm software, look like honeycomb cells.
 Others, with their cockscrew tunnels, evoke theme-park waterslides.
 But then again, I’m looking through human eyes.
 A complete paradigm shift might mean abandoning such analogies altogether, a more radical undertaking for which this exhibition is only a starting place.